Yesterday was the only Christmas Eve I ever spent alone. Maybe I would not have enjoyed it had I not had options to be with friends.

 Yes, we took on the birds.
 We learned where to get food, how to feed them in one day.

-really didn't!)
+We raised them, handled them, and they liked us.
+(OK, they really didn't!)
 Eventually I even kept the cage open, so they could come and go at will.

 It was really kind of neat.
 They sat on my shoulder and let me walk around with them, never any poop on me.
 I took them to school and showed them to the students who touched and stroked them.
 (They took off in one class, but a bit of food enticed them back to me.)